brief illustration -post 4-bearing types connections

 Bearing and tear -out of a simple connection.

-As for bearing it depends on the hole elongation, this is different than the slip connection, which we will discuss later on the critical slip, elongation is prevented.
+Bearing depends on the hole elongation.
+This is different from the slip connection, which we will discuss later.
+On the critical slip, elongation is prevented.
 I quote when deformation at the hole elongation will not exceed 1/4″.
 When high tensile stress occurs on the net section.
-If it is not a design criterion, then other relations can be estimated.
+If it is not a design criterion, other relations can be estimated.

 Bearing and tear-out.